ASFOpenSARlab/opensarlab-docs/lab-manager-guides/lab_management.md

 #### Creating Token

-1. Lab profiles field, a comma separated list of profiles a user who uses this token will have access to.
-Ex: `m6a.large, m6a.xlarge`.
-By default the field will be prepopulated with the labs default set of profiles.
+1. Lab profiles field: A comma separated list of profiles a user who uses this token will have access to, for example: `m6a.large, m6a.xlarge`.
+By default the field will be pre-populated with the lab's default set of profiles.

 1. Date range fields.
 Optional fields that allow you to set a start and/or end date for when your tokens are valid.